Western Australia Cruises

 Arrival & Departure

-The Whales & Trails of Western Australia cruise begins and ends in Fremantle, South Australia, Australia (accessible via nearby Perth Airport, PER).
+The Whales & Trails of Western Australia cruise begins and ends in Fremantle, Western Australia, Australia (accessible via nearby Perth Airport, PER).
 The cruise operator recommends arriving before embarkation day and planning flights to depart a day or more after disembarkation, in case of unplanned schedule changes.
 In general, plan flights to arrive to Fremantle in time for a 4:00pm boarding and 5:00pm departure on Day 1 of the itinerary.
 Plan flights to depart Fremantle following the 8:00am disembarkation on the final day of the itinerary.
 We highly recommend arriving one day prior to your trip start date in case of any flight delay, cancellation or lost luggage issues.
 If you would like assistance with international flights, please visit our Booking Flights resource page.

 Activities